Chisom-Okoli/Sales-Performance-KPI-Dashboard/README.md

 # Sales-Performance-KPI-Dashboard (Power BI)
 Power BI sales performance dashboard analyzing revenue growth, product mix, customer concentration, and regional trends using DAX-driven KPIs.

+## Project Overview
+This project analyzes sales performance data to evaluate key business KPIs such as revenue, sales growth, product performance, and regional trends.
+The goal is to provide stakeholders with an interactive dashboard that supports data-driven decision-making and performance monitoring.
+The dashboard is designed for sales managers and business leaders to quickly identify strengths, weaknesses, and opportunities for improvement.

 ## Problem Statement
 The business needs a clear, centralized view to understand the key drivers of sales performance and revenue growth across products, customers, regions, and time.

-## Project Objective
+## Project Objectives
-The objective of this project is to develop an interactive **Power BI dashboard** that provides a consolidated view of sales performance by analyzing revenue trends, sales volume, product mix, customer concentration, and geographical distribution.
+The objective of this project is to
+- Measure overall sales performance using key KPIs
+- Identify top-performing and underperforming products
+- Analyze regional sales trends
+- Track sales growth over time
+- Support strategic decisions related to pricing, inventory, and sales focus

-The dashboard aims to:
+## The dashboard aims to:
 - Identify whether revenue growth is driven by pricing or sales volume
 - Highlight top-performing products and customer segments
 - Analyze regional demand and market concentration